 Learn more about the variety of opportunities at the Graduating and Jobs page.

-BCIT offers a number of international exchange opportunities that helps students gain a global perspective of the economy, culture, government, and everyday life of the country they study in.
-Learn more about international exchange opportunities and international double degrees with internships.
+BCIT offers a number of international study opportunities that helps students gain a global perspective of the economy, culture, government, and everyday life of the country they study in.
+You could participate in a summer field school or complete an international degree.
+Learn more about studying abroad.

 About Part-time Studies